openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

 A *post_save* Django signal in the *LtiAgsScore* should be responsible for loading the XBlock from the modulestore, bind the user to the session, and set the score (after doing the proper scaling using the `scoreMaximum` attribute).

-If a tool creates and links multiple problems to the same grade, the platform will ??? the results.
+If a tool creates and links multiple LineItems to the same problem, the platform will ??? the results.

 ???: Not sure what should be the behavior here:
 1. Link just the latest grade submitted by the tool.